 Experience counts when selecting a career coach!
 No youngster can provide what real life wisdom brings.
 You can trust my wrinkles and my resume.
 I have 30+ years of direct experience consulting with individuals, groups, teams, and organizations.

 From a young age, I was deeply curious about why people do what they do, and why they don't do what they don't do.
 It eventually became my life's work.

-My own career path has taken me from forklift driver and trash collector, to researcher and college professor, and finally to professional career coach and consultant.
+My own career path has taken me from forklift driver and trash collector at age 20, to researcher and college professor, and finally to coach and consultant.
 With a lot of interesting work in between.

 Coaching is NOT therapy.
 Psychotherapy generally focuses on the past, while coaching is future-oriented.
 A therapist diagnoses and treats mental health conditions, using a medical model and focusing on clinical symptoms of impairment.
 In contrast, a coach works on a consultation model with clients who are emotionally and psychologically stable, motivated for self improvement & personal development, action-oriented, and actively implementing performance objectives and professional goals.

 I live in a rural area with my husband (The Nicest Man On The Planet) and my dog and cat.
 I am a mom of three adult children and a grandma of one.
 My favorite things are books, plants, music, mountains, and an occasional nap.
 I am a middle child, an introvert, and I follow Jesus.

 My top 5 on the Gallup CliftonStrengths are: Connectedness, Learner, Intellection, Input, and Deliberative.
 On the V.I.A.
 Character Strengths profile, my top 5 are: Spirituality, Perspective, Curiosity, Social Intelligence, and Gratitude.

 My favorite drink is iced tea, unsweetened, brewed super strong, with extra ice.